 How to Find the Highest Greek Participation

 These percentages show why the "Greek Life Strong" filter is so useful — it surfaces schools where Greek organizations exist and matter, while the profile pages let you drill down to the actual numbers.
-Schools like Washington and Lee and TCU prove you can find places where the majority of the student body is Greek-affiliated.
-Meanwhile, large state flagships like Auburn show that high participation rates are possible even at scale — so the absolute number of Greek members is enormous.
+Schools like Washington and Lee and DePauw prove you can find places where the majority of the student body is Greek-affiliated at a smaller residential campus.
+Meanwhile, larger D1 universities like TCU and Tulane show that high participation rates scale up too — so the absolute number of Greek members is enormous.

 See Greek participation numbers for any school